-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Desired outcomes 2021-2022 A Improved language and communication skills/wider vocabulary With ever increasing levels of poor language and communication skills in children coming into our Nursery, the Wellcomm scheme was purchased which will screen all children and provide support schemes for those identified at risk. В Improved achievement in Phonics Screening Check for disadvantaged children in Year 1 Little Wandle was introduced in the first part of the Summer term.
+Desired outcomes 2022-2023 A Improved language and communication skills/wider vocabulary With ever increasing levels of poor language and communication skills in children coming into our Nursery, the Wellcomm scheme was purchased which will screen all children and provide support schemes for those identified at risk. В Improved achievement in Phonics Screening Check for disadvantaged children in Year 1 Little Wandle was introduced in the first part of the Summer term.
 The PSC was undertaken in the 1 st week of the 2 nd half term.
 Results were well below National.
 It was too soon for the impact of the DfE approved, validated scheme to have shown an effect.
 This will continue to be a focus next year. С Improved outcomes for Reading, Writing and Maths in EYFS, KS1 and KS2 assessments.
-EYFS outcomes were in line with National and KS2 outcomes were in line with National Other.
-KS1 outcomes were well below National and will be a focus area together with the Y3 cohort who had low attainment on leaving KS1.
+EYFS outcomes were in line with National and KS2 outcomes were in line or better than National Other.
+KS1 outcomes were slightly below National and will be a focus area together with the Y3 and Y4 cohort who had low attainment at the end of ks1.
 D Self regulation and meta cognition All Pupil Premium children will have clear strategies for coping in the face of challenge.
 They will approach new learning experiences with a sense of confidence and wonder.
 Children will be articulate about the strategies they employ in the face of challenge.
 They will not let setbacks derail their learning and equate such events as opportunities to learn from.
 Metacognition strategies continue to be embedded.
 Children showed sustained engagement and participation in the lesson.
-The level of disruptions caused by students and the detrimental effect their behaviour has on their and others learning, diminished Improve PP children's attendance at school and arrival on time for learning.
-This was affected by Covid outbreaks across the Autumn 2021 and Spring 2022 term.
-It will remain a focus.
+The level of disruptions caused by students and the detrimental effect their behaviour has on their and others learning, diminished.
+This will continue to be a priority to ensure school remains a calm, purposeful learning environment with high levels of engagement in all classes.
+Improve PP children's attendance at school and arrival on time for learning.
+The gap closed as targeted support was put into place.
+See case studies.